acamilojuan/holbertonschool-zero_day/0x03-git/README.md

-*This is the directory for the Git Project*
+*This is the directory for the Git Project and this is goin to be the final task acomplished*